yo80106/AN_population_analysis/SSMP/README.md

-This folder stores the scripts which I uesd to analyze Singapore Sequencing Malay Project. http://www.statgen.nus.edu.sg/~SSMP/
+This folder stores the scripts which I used to analyze Singapore Sequencing Malay Project. http://www.statgen.nus.edu.sg/~SSMP/